The illusion that we can stand apart from events in Kobane is fuelled by little Englander insularity and hard-left anti-imperialism.

 The sheer scale of this humanitarian crisis and the complexity of the politics in the context of the Shia-Sunni schism are difficult to fathom but the Middle East is being recast.
 The illusion that the UK can stand apart from this is fuelled by a little Englander insularity and hard-left anti-imperialism.
 These combine to scupper solidarity and ignore the centrality of the Middle East to our lives and economies.

 The people of Kobane deserved, and still deserve, better and their town must be a priority for liberation so that those who fled can safely return.
-The overall role of the Kurds in the Middle East is becoming ever more crucial.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The overall role of the Kurds in the Middle East is becoming ever more crucial.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.